xcart/xc5-manual/en/modules/ecc_desktop_quickbooks_integration.md

     ![]({{site.baseurl}}/attachments/7505372/7602652.png?effects=drop-shadow)
     Once the installation process is completed, the module will be added to the list of your store's installed modules in the Installed modules section (**Extensions > Installed modules**).
     ![]({{site.baseurl}}/attachments/7505372/7602646.png?effects=drop-shadow)
-3. Use the <u>Settings</u> link to go to the module's setting page:
+3. Use the Settings link to go to the module's setting page:
     ![]({{site.baseurl}}/attachments/7505372/7602649.png?effects=drop-shadow)
 4. The module settings page provides your store's connection details: **Store Module URL** and **Access Key**.
     ![]({{site.baseurl}}/attachments/7505372/7602650.png?effects=drop-shadow)